ara-lang/ara-lang.io/docs/expressions/arrays.md

 }
 ```

-### Checking if a key exists
+### Checking if an index exists

-Checking if a key exists in a tuple is not possible, as the length of a tuple is fixed.
+Checking if an index exists in a tuple is not possible, as the length of a tuple is fixed.

 ### Iterating